 Trace makes its Los Angeles debut at the Skirball this winter.
 Created by Ai Weiwei (b.
-Beijing, 1957), one of China’s most provocative and socially engaged artists, the exhibition portrays individuals from more than twenty-five countries around the world whom the artist and various human rights groups consider to be activists, prisoners of conscience, and advocates of free speech.
+Beijing, 1957), one of China’s most provocative and socially engaged artists, the exhibition—which features three of the installation’s original six floor panels—portrays individuals from more than twenty-five countries around the world whom the artist and various human rights groups consider to be activists, prisoners of conscience, and advocates of free speech.

-Hand-assembled by hundreds of volunteers, each of the eighty-three portraits is comprised of thousands of LEGO® bricks.
+Each of the eighty-three portraits on display is hand-assembled and made up of thousands of LEGO® bricks.
 This disarmingly playful material can easily be constructed, or deconstructed, on a massive scale—in some ways acting as a metaphor for freedom itself.